Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Branching Flows

+For deletions, let \(H_\mathrm{del}\) similarly define $h_\mathrm{del}(t)$, and the deletion event rate is $h_{\operatorname{del}}(t)$ on branches associated with deleted leaves, and $0$ on branches associated with internal and surviving terminal nodes.
 Since the hazard rates are designed such that all splits and all deletions implied by $\mathcal{T}$ will be consumed by $t=1$, and since the anchors $a_i$ of all surviving terminal nodes are equal to the elements of $x_1$, we thus have a conditional path $x_t \sim p_{t\mid Z}(x_t\mid z)$ that begins at $x_0$ and terminates at $x_1$ with probability \(1\).